-- Composition.
-The Board of Directors shall consist of not less than nine nor more than twenty-five members, including the Chief Executive Officer, as determined by the Board.
+(a) Composition.
+The Board of Directors shall consist of not less than nine nor more than twenty-seven members, including the Chief Executive Officer, as determined by the Board.
 The members shall be chosen, insofar as possible, to represent the varied interests and areas of expertise and competency that are of concern to TNC.
-The twenty-five members maximum is subject to the provisions of Section 8(e) hereof.

-- At the election of the Board, an outgoing Chair of the Board who has completed his or her third consecutive term as a Board member, and whose service on the Board would otherwise expire, may serve an additional one-year term as a member of the Board;
+(ii) At the election of the Board, an outgoing Chair of the Board who has completed their third consecutive term as a Board member, and whose service on the Board would otherwise expire, may serve an additional one-year term as a member of the Board;

-- The Chief Executive Officer’s term on the Board shall be coterminous with his or her service as the Chief Executive Officer of TNC.
+(iii) The Chief Executive Officer’s term on the Board shall be coterminous with their service as the Chief Executive Officer of TNC; and

 COMMITTEES; SUB-COMMITTEES, ADVISORY COUNCILS